Imig Music Building

 Paul Erhard performs and teaches throughout the U.S., as well as internationally in Europe and Asia.
 His playing and teaching are a synthesis of American and European styles, combined with elements of music from India.
 Through his own education in the U.S. and Germany, and his annual guest artist/research trips to Europe from 1998-2010 (Hungary, Czech Republic, Slovakia, Germany, France, Italy, Spain), Erhard draws upon elements he has learned from a wide array of double bass artists.
 As a guest artist, he has participated in BASS 2008 in Paris and BASS 2010 in Berlin; International Society of Bassists conventions, numerous double bass festivals in Germany, Hungary and Czech Republic; at American String Teachers Association (ASTA) Conferences; and at the annual Colorado Music Educators Association conferences.
 Erhard has served as a jury member alongside many of the world’s most eminent double bassists for major solo competitions in the U.S., Europe and South America, including the first, second and fourth Johann-Matthias-Sperger Solo Competition in Germany, the 2017 and 2011 International Double Bass Solo Competition in Markneukirchen, Germany, and the International Society of Bassists Senior Solo Division in 2011.
 Erhard has given master classes at Cincinnati College-Conservatory of Music, Cleveland Institute of Music, Indiana University, Interlochen Arts Academy, Juilliard, Manhattan School of Music and Peabody Conservatory.

 Paul Erhard’s solo recitals blend traditional and contemporary double bass solo repertoire (he loves Bottesini), combined with improvisations on ragas from India.
 As a concerto soloist, Erhard has performed the Bottesini, Dittersdorf, Dragonetti, Koussevitsky, Mortari and Rota double bass concertos with orchestras in Washington, Colorado, New York, Kansas and Hawaii.
 His most recent performances of the Nino Rota Divertimento Concertante double bass concerto during the 2015-2017 seasons include appearances with the Bellingham Symphony in Washington and the Longmont Symphony, Grand Junction Symphony and Boulder Symphony Orchestras in Colorado.
 Erhard performed the Virgil Mortari Double Bass Concerto at Lincoln Center in New York City with conductor Isaah Jackson as the winner of the 1984 Juilliard Double Bass Concerto Competition.
 Frequent chamber music collaborations with a wide variety of performers have included the Dvořák Quintet and Schubert Trout Quintet with the Grammy-winning Takács Quartet.
 Active as an orchestral musician, Erhard is principal double bass of the ProMusica Colorado Chamber Orchestra and the Boulder Bach Festival.
 Prior to moving to Colorado from New York City, Erhard was principal bass of the Soviet Émigré Orchestra, the Albany Symphony and Queens Philharmonic in New York, and before that assistant principal bass of the Kalamazoo Symphony.
-Erhard’s roots as a jazz bassist began in high school with the Larry King Trio, then two years with the EMPS Trio in Munich, Germany, the Eastman Jazz Ensemble 1, the Ken Morgan Jazz Unit and the CU Faculty Jazz Quintet.
+Erhard’s roots as a jazz bassist began in high school with the Larry King Trio in New York, where he received foundational training in classical and jazz bass with jazz bassist Dr. Lyn Christie.
+Living for two years in Germany, Erhard was the bassist in the EMPS Jazz Trio in Munich.
+Back in the U.S., he was the bassist in the Eastman Jazz Ensemble 1 conducted by Rayburn Wright, the Ken Morgan Jazz Unit in Kalamazoo and the University of Colorado Faculty Jazz Quintet.

 The music of India has fascinated Paul Erhard since he first encountered it in 1998.
 Since that time, he has pioneered playing Indian classical music to create new performance opportunities for the double bass.
 Erhard has studied privately with a number of Indian musicians in India and Colorado.
 In addition, he has been the recipient of two prestigious research grants to study in India.
 The first was a “Senior Performing Arts Fellowship” grant from the American Institute of Indian Studies (AIIS) in 2001, where he studied South Indian (Karnatic) classical singing for six months.
 In 2013 and 2014, Erhard was a Fulbright Scholar in India researching his project "Training the Musical Mind" interviews with 35 prominent Indian musicians exploring how Indian performers/teachers use the Tambura drone to develop skill in singing/playing in tune.